The sea islands that extend along the Eastern coast of South Carolina and Georgia.

 Jekyll Island, Georgia:

 Situated just south of St. Simons Island, Jekyll Island was once an aristocratic winter playground, hosting such families as the Morgans, Pulitzers, Vanderbilts and Rockefellers, all of whom were members of the famed Jekyll Island Club.
-An estimated one-sixth of the world’s wealth was controlled from the Island during the millionaires’ reign, leading to concern during World War II that too much wealth was concentrated in one place.
+An estimated one-sixth of the world’s wealth was controlled from the Island during the millionaires’ reign.
 The Millionaires’ Villagehas been restored to offer a glimpse of the opulent lifestyle that once characterized the Island and is open for daily tours.

 Ossabaw Island, Georgia: